given answers for Spectragryph

 Can't connect to my Wasatch Photonics spectrometer.

-your module to Spectragryph.
-It would automatically connect to
+spectrometer module from Spectragryph.
+It would automatically

 In case there is no Enlighten software installed, or if the

 64bit software is installed, make sure to first install the 32bit

 version of Wasatch Photonic's .NET driver package from here: http://wasatchphotonics.com/binaries/drivers/Wasatch.NET/

 - Spectragryph v1.2.13 needs Wasatch driver version v2.0.27: https://wasatchphotonics.com/binaries/drivers/Wasatch.NET/archives/WasatchNET-2.0.27-Setup32.msi

 - Spectragryph v1.2.11 and v1.2.12 work with driver v2.0.7: